 I used to wonder why God didn’t explain to Adam and Eve why they shouldn’t touch the tree.
 (At least it’s not recorded in the Bible.)
 Surely, if He had clearly explained what would happen, they would have been much less likely to eat it.
 But He didn’t explain His reasons.
 He simply said “Don’t.”
 This doesn’t sound too unclear to me.
 Don’t means don’t.
 But, like Eve, we have to choose daily to listen to and obey God, even when we don’t know His reasons and even when other voices make the alternative sound so much more desirable and reasonable.

 I think the only way to be able to do this is to get to the point where we know in the depths of our being that God is really a good God that loves us immensely.
 Only then can we really trust Him no matter what He asks us to do or what He does in our lives.
 (And I am not saying this is easy to do, but it’s so important.
 And getting to that point is a whole long process in itself.
-I try to help others do this in Through the Furnace: Your Sweetly Broken Journey on this blog.)
+I try to help others do this in Through the Refining Fire: Your Sweetly Broken Journey series.)

 Eve began to doubt God’s goodness, feeling as though God was withholding something good from her.
 “He must not really want the best for me or want me to be like Him.
 He is keeping me from my potential, from rising to the top, from fun, etc.” And so instead of seeing God as a good, loving Father who can be trusted even when He says “Don’t,” she began to listen to Satan’s lies and to see God as someone just trying to keep her down.
 And this made it so much easier to sin.